patrickmthisi/Credit-Card-Fraud-Detection/README.md

   ![optimal threshold](optimal_threshold.png)

-   - This metric applies more weight to recall to limit FN, i.e., legitimate fraud cases misclassified as non-fraud, and
+   - This metric applies more weight to recall to limit FN, i.e., legitimate fraud cases misclassified as non-fraud.
 - Finalising and potential improvements.

 ## Conclusion and recommendation